 2017 was a step-change for phones.
 While 2016 saw devices that massively increased efficiency and power, it was also marred by the explosive Galaxy Note 7 recall.
 2017 also saw Apple's impressive return after they managed to create a series of phones that outperform Android devices on both performance and battery life.

-2018 is all but done for premium phone launches, and what we've seen so far has been a bumper crop of smartphones from all manufacturers.
+2018 saw a bumper crop of smartphones from all manufacturers.
 Cameras are a key battleground, with some amazing results from what are, after all, very small smartphone sensors.
 Even ordinary photographers can get some astonishing shots with today's very best flagship phones.

 Glossary: Key smartphone terms to consider